pmaglana/ad-users/README.md

 <h3>Managing Group Policy and Dealing with Account Lockouts</h3>

-1. If you aren't yet, go ahead and log-in to dc-1 and click Start, and type gpmc.msc in the search box, then press Enter.
+1. Log-in to dc-1 and click Start, and type gpmc.msc in the search box, then press Enter.
 This opens the Group Policy Management Console.
 2. In the GPMC, navigate to Default Domain Policy, right-click and select Edit to modify it.
         <details><summary>See screenshots</summary>
         <img width="751" height="529" alt="actdir25" src="https://github.com/user-attachments/assets/ef7c9921-cb81-4c84-b3ff-def6582e0773"/>